 It may seem restrictive to have coverage that only applies to fire damage in some situations.
 However, this coverage is important.
 According to the National Fire Protection Association (NFPA), there are approximately 3,340 fires in office properties each year, resulting in an average of $112 million in direct property damage.
 Restaurants have a much higher risk of fire.
 The NFPA says there are around 7,410 structure fires in eating and drinking establishments each year, resulting in $165 million in direct property damage.

 While storms can also cause significant damage, the tenant is not typically liable for these losses.
 On the other hand, tenants are frequently responsible for causing fires – especially in the kitchen.
 This is why coverage is important.

-- Because of the limits, you may wish to require your tenants to obtain additional insurance.
+- Because of the limits, you may wish to require your commercial tenants to obtain additional insurance.
 This may be especially prudent for high-risk tenants.
 Although you can sue a tenant who lacks adequate insurance coverage, collecting money can be difficult to impossible if the funds simply don’t exist.

 - Although it’s important for the tenant to maintain appropriate insurance coverage, this does not absolve you from insurance needs as the landlord!
 The tenant’s insurance will be limited in terms of what is covered.
 You need to maintain a commercial property and liability insurance policy of your own to ensure that you have comprehensive protection against the unknown!